FateMeetsLuck/dmildew/README.md

 To declare a function to be stored in an object, one must write `objectName.fieldName = function(...)...` as `function objectName.fieldName(...)...` declarations do not work.

 Binding classes by extending ScriptObject will not work and is not supported.
 Script classes that extend native D classes must call `super` in a constructor for it to work even if there are no parameters.

+Closure functions that refer to variables in an outer scope beyond the immediate function declaration scope can have variables shadowed by declaring them in the same scope.
+See examples/thistest.mds for the issue.

 ## Help